JamesSung/angular4-demo-app/README.md

 ## Running end-to-end tests

-Install MongoDB(V3.4.4), download my <a href="https://github.com/JamesSung/springspringspring">SpringSpringSpring</a> project and run the MongoDb and Spring project on a server(preperly Tomcat 7.x or 8.x, port:8081).
+If you are not interested in back end programs skip this part.
+This app can be running well without server side programs.
+Oterwise install MongoDB(V3.4.4) and download my <a href="https://github.com/JamesSung/springspringspring">SpringSpringSpring</a> project.
+After starting the MongoDb, run the Spring project on server.
+If you use Eclipse go run as > maven build...
-You may need to modify src\app\services\booking.service.ts file.
+put "spring-boot:run" as goal.
+You may need to modify src\app\services\booking.service.ts file to change the server port.
+One more thing is that I recomend you test with Chrome browser with option --disable-web-security because you are going to do cross domain test between 4200 and 8081.

 ## Further help